-Best Hybrid Food Processor: Magic Bullet Kitchen Express Blender and Food Processor Combo
+- Best Hybrid Food Processor: Magic Bullet Kitchen Express Blender and Food Processor Combo

-This Hamilton Beach food processor is a best seller on Amazon and has over 17,000 ratings with an overall 4.5-star rating.
+This Hamilton Beach food processor is a bestseller on Amazon and has over 17,000 ratings with an overall 4.5-star rating.
 People love this machine because it’s very affordable for a larger capacity processor.
-They also are wild about the bowl scraper feature that saves time and clean-up, and reduces waste.
+They also are wild about the bowl scraper feature that saves time and clean-up and reduces waste.
 We are inclined to agree with the reviewers.
 This isn’t the most powerful or high-tech food processor out there, but if you’re looking for one that can handle the occasional simple job, this Hamilton Beach food processor can’t be beaten.

 Although this Braun model may resemble a dated food processor that will remind you of one your parents bought in the 70s, it performs well and is highly versatile.
-It comes with nine different attachments that will let you slice, grate, whip, and kneed with the best of them.
-This processor can also double as a juicer thanks to its citrus press tool.
+It comes with nine different attachments that will let you slice, grate, whip, and knead with the best of them.
+This processor also can double as a juicer thanks to its citrus press tool.
 The knob control system allows for precise speed adjustment and easy pulsing.

 If 2 cups is a bit too small, but you’re trying to not overdo it, this KitchenAid 5-Cup Food Chopper may be right up your alley.
 It’s lightweight and stores easily thanks to the in-bowl accessory storage and convenient cord wrap.
 This model has two speeds and a pulse option.
 The pour-spout feature makes it great for making homemade dressings and sauces.

-This powerful, 720w Cuisinart food processor is the closest you’ll get to commercial-grade.
+This powerful, 720-watt Cuisinart food processor is the closest you’ll get to commercial-grade.
 It has two options, on and pulse.
 So, you’re going to need to get pretty skilled with the pulse lever if you don’t want your food liquified.
 The “less-is-more” design of this processor is the reason why it’s the second choice for professional kitchens that don’t want to spring for a Robot Coupe.
 It comes with a stainless-steel slicing disc, a shredding disc, and a chopping blade.
 It has an extra-large feed tube with a hollow dowel that will let you slowly add in oils and other liquids if you need to emulsify dressings or sauces.

 If you’ve ever worked in a professional kitchen, you probably know why this appliance is considered sacred.
-It’s not only because of the price tag, but because it is an integral cog in the overall food production machine.
-This 840w, 1,725 rpm beast can shred a 10-pound log of cheese in under three minutes and make three quarts of garlic aioli.
+It’s not only because of the price tag but because it is an integral cog in the overall food production machine.
+This 840-watt, 1,725 rpm beast can shred a 10-pound log of cheese in under three minutes and make three quarts of garlic aioli.
 The polycarbonate batch bowl is virtually indestructible, though prep cooks can find a way to break anything.
 It’s unlikely you will need something this powerful (and heavy) for your home.
-But, if you want to process like the pros do, this one is for you.
+But, if you want to process as the pros do, this one is for you.
 Just be prepared to drop a large chunk of change.

 This manual food processor by Zyliss is perfect if you need to work out your delts even while cooking or are living “off the grid” hardcore.
-The pull-handle design with silicon ring for stability makes this device as powerful as you are (or think you are).
+The pull-handle design with a silicon ring for stability makes this device as powerful as you are (or think you are).
 However, don’t pull too hard because you could risk damaging the cord-retracting mechanism.
 This 3.1-cup manual food processor is perfect for camping or whipping up some pico de gallo in your cubical.
 Zyliss also offers an impressive five-year warranty on this little guy.